 By default, photos and videos that you import will end up in your "Camera Roll" album, which is labeled "Library" in the importer.
 However, you can change the destination folder by tapping on "Import to."
 You can choose whatever folder appears in the list or you can create a new album specifically for this import.

 If you can't decide which media to transfer to your iPhone, iOS 12's importer includes a new preview mode.
 Press firmly to peek at an image with 3D Touch, then press deeper to enlarge it.
-If you don't have 3D Touch, long-press to jump into large previews.
+If you don't have 3D Touch (Haptic Touch will not work), long-press to jump into large previews.
 You can then swipe left or right to browse through all your photos and videos in the bigger view, and tap each one to select or deselect it for importing.

 Once you start importing files, you don't have to remain on the importer screen.
 It works in the background, so you can go read your emails, iMessage someone, check up on the news, or whatever else you want to do.